ethereum/ethereum-org-website/src/content/developers/tutorials/waffle-simple-contract/index.md

 ```

 ## Compile the contract
-Before testing part starts, we want to compile our Ether splitter contract, so we must add below entry to the package.json file:
+Before testing part starts, we want to compile our Ether splitter contract, so we must add the following entry to the package.json file:
 ```json
 "scripts": {
     "build": "waffle"
   }
 ```
-Next, in the project root directory create ``waffle.json`` file (it's important to preserve the name!) and paste there below code:
+Next, in the project root directory, create ``waffle.json`` file (it's important to preserve the name!) and paste the following code there:
 ```json
   "compilerType": "solcjs",
   "compilerVersion": "0.6.2",